 On February 12, 2010, the official opening ceremonies of XXI Olympic Winter Games took place in Vancouver.
-From then until March 19, 2010, Whistler welcomed the world and celebrated the reality of it’s Olympic Dream, with the Paralympic Games closing ceremonies taking place in Whistler Village.
+From then until March 19, 2010, Whistler welcomed the world and celebrated the reality of its Olympic Dream, with the Paralympic Games closing ceremonies taking place in Whistler Village.
 The Games took place on the traditional territories of the Four Host First Nations: the Sk̲wx̲wú7mesh Nation, the L̓il̓wat7úl Nation, the xʷməθkʷəy̓əm (Musqueam), and the Tsleil-Waututh Nation.

 Today, a post-Olympic Whistler is deciding what comes next.
 A changing global economy and a changing climate are leading many to strive for diversification of our economy beyond skiing.
 Others insist that enough is enough, that decades of outward and upward expansion must be halted if we are to preserve our region’s natural charms.
 As our nearly 10,000 permanent residents look to the future, it seems certain that the coming 100 years will be as exciting and unpredictable as the past century.

 In addition to the stories shared on this blog, more on-line content on the history of Whistler can be found on our main website.

 I love the site, especially the old pictures.